Make the Switch: Your first 3 months of 7shifts Payroll are on us

 Step 8: Establish a Team Communication Strategy

 Despite all of your careful prep and consideration, there will always be at least one change that has to be made after the schedule is “final.”
-The best way to make sure it doesn't trickle down into more problems is to establish a team communication strategy for shift trades and changes.
-Will your team be empowered to make certain shift swaps on their own, or will they need manager approval?
-Whatever works for your restaurant, just make sure those policies are set and communicated to your team to avoid confusion and headaches.
+The best way to make sure it doesn’t trickle down into more problems is to establish a team communication strategy for shift trades and changes.

-If you haven't already, set up a dedicated channel for your team to chat about work and only work.
+If you haven’t already, set up a dedicated channel for your team to chat about work and only work.
 This can be on services like Slack or Microsoft Teams, or simply a group WhatsApp or iMessage.
-7shifts has team communication built in along with scheduling for a seamless experience, along with tools for trading shifts and shift pool, where employees can offer up shifts to whoever wants to take them.

 Learn more about shift trading and 7shifts team communication tools.

-Step 9: Periodically Evaluate Your Schedule and Process
+Step 9: Periodically evaluate your schedule and process

 Frequently Asked Questions